-there are many challenges of legal translation as we illustrated.
+There are many challenges of legal translation as we illustrated.
 Legal translations can be difficult to undertake but translators play a vital role in all societies.
-It takes years to develop complete knowledge and understanding of legal documents and to have the skill to translate them with complete accuracy and consistency between languages.
+It takes years to develop complete knowledge and understanding of legal documents and to have the skill to translate them accurately and consistently between languages.

 What is the major challenge facing you as legal translator?